ErrorMrX/Predict-Score-based-on-Hours-Studied/README.md

-# TheSparkFoundation
-The Spark Foundation Internship Projects
+# The Sparks Foundation Internship